 - Join a multisite scheduled meeting and conduct audio and video tests.

-- Communicate using Zoom video, audio, chat, and sharing features.
+- Communicate using Zoom video, audio, chat, whiteboard, and sharing features.

-- Access Zoom recordings using Blackboard Learn, the Zoom app, or Outlook.
+- Access Zoom recordings using Brightspace D2L, the Zoom app, or the Zoom web site.

 - Connect and disconnect a Zoom meeting from a Lifesize classroom, a Zoom classroom, or the Zoom app.